Ashwin2173/Loom/README.md

 # Loom
 A Language Running on top of python.
-Made for Fun!!!
+Made for Fun and Learning.

 `Run python main.py for the usage`